What is the Best Working Dog Food in Australia?

 A decent working dog formula will likely contain trace inclusions which we know to be beneficial for humans.
 Often these are included in a very small amount with questionable benefit, but are often a sign of a better quality food.
 These may be fruit or vegetable inclusions such as blueberries or kale, or natural preservatives such as rosemary as opposed to ambiguous “antioxidants” or preservatives.

-It is important to note this page will only focus on dry foods which specifically target Working Dogs.
+It’s worth noting this page only focuses on dry foods which specifically target Working Dogs.
 Foods on our best rated dry dog food list will also likely serve your working dog very well and shouldn’t be discounted, as will a number of wet, barf, or raw meat/raw meaty bone diets.

 Working dog foods sold in Australia